stillwater-sc/KPU-Simulator/docs/data-orchestration.md

 Both are valid, powerful paradigms that serve different computational needs in the KPU architecture.

 This is excellent systems thinking - you've identified the fundamental duality in accelerator orchestration models!

+## To continue

+The dual paradigm approach (IDDO for dataflow + EDDO for stateful orchestration) could be a significant contribution to accelerator architecture design.